Peter Morici to Newsmax: Biden Partially Right on Blaming Putin, Ukraine for Economy

-President Joe Biden has come under fire for blaming inflation and the rising cost at the gas pumps on Russian President Vladimir Putin and the invasion of Ukraine, but he is correct in part with his assessments, Peter Morici, the former chief economist for the International Trade Commission, said on Newsmax Thursday.
+President Joe Biden has come under fire for blaming inflation and the rising cost at the gas pumps on Russian President Vladimir Putin and the invasion of Ukraine, but he is correct in part with his assessments, Peter Morici, the former chief economist for the International Trade Commission, told Newsmax on Thursday.

 "It's important to recognize that 50% of the CPI [consumer price index] is shelter, gasoline, and other fuels like natural gas, food, and new cars, and none of those can he affect directly," Morici said of Biden on Newsmax's "American Agenda."
 "In regard to the supply chain on food and fuel, he is correct in the sense that there is no solution without a solution in Ukraine."